JeremyJamesL/algolia-se-test/answers.md

 ### Indexing:

-Indexing refers to the process of adding, updating or deleting records from your Algolia index (you can think of your index as your Algolia database).
+Indexing refers to the process of adding, updating or deleting records from your Algolia index.

 For example, if you have added a new product to your catalogue and you want users to search for that product, you can add it to your Algolia index - this process is an indexing operation.
 Likewise, if you delete the same product from your index, this is also an indexing operation.